mehulagg/gitlab/doc/ci/examples/semantic-release.md

 ---
 stage: Package
 group: Package
-type: tutorial
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Publish NPM packages to GitLab's Package Registry using semantic-release
+# Publish NPM packages to the GitLab Package Registry using semantic-release

-This guide will demonstrate how to automatically publish NPM packages to [GitLab's Package Registry](../../user/packages/npm_registry/index.md) using [semantic-release](https://github.com/semantic-release/semantic-release).
+This guide demonstrates how to automatically publish NPM packages to the [GitLab Package Registry](../../user/packages/npm_registry/index.md) by using [semantic-release](https://github.com/semantic-release/semantic-release).

 You can also view or fork the complete [example source](https://gitlab.com/gitlab-examples/semantic-release-npm).

-## Initialize the module
+## 1. Initialize the module

-Inside the project's repo, run `npm init`.
-Name the module according to [the GitLab NPM Registry's naming conventions](../../user/packages/npm_registry/index.md#package-naming-convention).
+Open a terminal, navigate to the project's repo, and run `npm init`.
+Name the module according to [the Package Registry's naming conventions](../../user/packages/npm_registry/index.md#package-naming-convention).
 For example, if the project's path is `gitlab-examples/semantic-release-npm`, name the module `@gitlab-examples/semantic-release-npm`.

 Install the following NPM packages: